kailafoltz/kailafoltz.github.io/essays/uiframeworks.md

 ## Conclusion
-UI frameworks makes a web developer's life easier.
+UI frameworks make a web developer's life easier.
 Period.
 You won't need a 3-mile long stylesheet to create a beautiful and modern website.
 Of course it's not the be all end all tool of creating websites if you want full control; a UI framework might not be customizable enough for some people.
 But if you're working with strict deadlines or just want to get a design idea out there, a framework can speed up your process ten-fold.